peteroupc/peteroupc.github.io/morealg.md

 <a id=Non_Negative_Factories></a>
 ### Non-Negative Factories

-The Bernoulli factory approach can be extended in two ways to produce random variates beyond the interval [0, 1].
-Both algorithms use a different _oracle_ (black box) than coins that output heads or tails.
+The Bernoulli factory approach can be extended in a number of ways to produce random variates beyond the interval [0, 1].
+The algorithms in this section use a different _oracle_ (black box) than coins that output heads or tails.

 **Algorithm 1.** Say we have an oracle that produces independent random variates in the interval \[_a_, _b_\], and these numbers have an unknown mean of _&mu;_.
 The goal is now to produce non-negative random variates that average to _f_(_&mu;_).
 Unless _f_ is constant, this is possible if and only if&mdash;